lorin/booknotes/Drift-Into-Failure.md

-theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems
+theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle

-**Message of the book**: complexity of what society and commerce can gie rise to today is not matched by the theories we have that can explain why such things go wrong.
+**Message of the book**: complexity of what society and commerce can give rise to today is not matched by the theories we have that can explain why such things go wrong.